 2. That there follows a later period, in an activity's development, when it passes partially out of the fixed control of racial habit, and becomes more plastic to present environment (accessory education).

-3. That the order of logical connection of subject matter belongs, educationally, to the period of approximate maturity of an activity's development, and must not be introduced in 724290 the earlier instinctive period, in conflict with strong evolutionary tendencies.
+3. That the order of logical connection of subject matter belongs, educationally, to the period of approximate maturity of an activity's development, and must not be introduced in tionary tendencies.